 Acts 17:22-23 Then Paul stood in the midst of the Areopagus and said, "Men of Athens, I perceive that in all things you are very religious; for as I was passing through and considering the objects of your worship, I even found an altar with this inscription: TO THE UNKNOWN GOD.
 Therefore, the One whom you worship without knowing, Him I proclaim to you:

 You know the result of that preaching: they laughed him to scorn.
 They wanted to debate with him.
 It did not fit with the parameters of their thinking.
 This was very early in the life of the church, and there was nothing prepared at that time for those people—something that would approach them from their point of view, so that the Greek did not have to abandon all of his intellectual heritage in order to come into the church, and change into a Hebrew-thinking person.
-It is an interesting idea, but would not it be much better if we could present it to them in way that would be much more easily recognizable and understandable?
+It is an interesting idea, but would it not be much better if we could present it to them in way that would be much more easily recognizable and understandable?
 Sure.